mehulsingh750-dev/University/BIOL 1101/Chapter 14 & 15.md

 - Biotechnology
-	- Any technique to biological systems to manio
+	- Any technique to biological systems to manipulate processes for a specific purpose
+- DNA technologies
+	- Isolate, purify and analyze and manipulate DNA sequecnes
+- Genetic Engineering
+	-